content-left-bg.png

 • inappropriate or improper conduct in an official capacity; or

-• inappropriate or improper conduct in a private capacity that reflects seriously and adversely on the public service.
+• inappropriate or improper conduct in a private capacity that reflects seriously and adversely on the public sector entity in which the employee is employed.

 Official misconduct